Configure BranchCache for Windows 10 updates

 Configure servers for BranchCache

 You can use WSUS and Configuration Manager with BranchCache in Distributed Cache mode.
-BranchCache in Distributed Cache mode is easy to configure for both WSUS and System Center Configuration Manager.
+BranchCache in Distributed Cache mode is easy to configure for both WSUS and Microsoft Endpoint Configuration Manager.

 For a step-by-step guide to configuring BranchCache on Windows Server devices, see the BranchCache Deployment Guide (Windows Server 2012) or BranchCache Deployment Guide (Windows Server 2016).